adambasha0/react-cards-project/README.md

 # Description

-Please go to https://adambasha0.github.io/react-cards-project/ for access directly the webpage of my project.
-The Webepage is doing API call to json file to retrieve some information (specifically username and email) about users and then it assigns a certain monster card to each user is
 This Project was done using some main concepts in react like react components

+Please go to https://adambasha0.github.io/react-cards-project/ for direct access on the webpage of my project.
+The Webepage is doing API call to json file to retrieve some information (specifically username and email) about users and then it assigns a certain monster card to each user.
+The webpage also has a search bar which allows the user to filter/search for cards based on username.

 https://adambasha0.github.io/React-Cards-Project/